Home Loan Experts

 This is because lenders want to avoid the case of fraud as much as possible.
 When a third party other than your immediate family member is involved, then it is quite possible that this person may not have gifted you the money for the deposit, but lent you the money instead.

-If you’re in a situation like this, please give us a call on 1300 889 743 and or complete our free assessment form we can help you find a lender who will accept it.
+If you’re in a situation like this, please give us a call on 1300 889 743 and or complete our free online assessment form we can help you find a lender who will accept it.

 Do I have to pay a higher interest rate?